blossomingiris/next.js-auth/README.md

 All fields are required and validated both on the client and server sides.

 1.2.
 After you create a new account, user get an email from mail@xr-auth.online with a verification link.
-Sometimes it might take a few minutes for the email to show up, and it could end up in spam folder.
+Sometimes it might take a few minutes for the email to show up, and it could end up in spam folder.</br>
 1.3.
 Clicking on this link will take them to the email verification page.
 Once the email is verified, the user can log in.

 2. Using OAuth Provider (Google or Github)